 In the early stages of the B2B sales journey, the vast majority of purchasers do not want to be sold any product or service.
 What they want is information so they can understand the offering better and how it fits with their needs.
 In fact, research from Conductor indicates that consumers are 131% more likely to make a purchase from a brand if the brand can provide them with educational content.

 An excellent way to provide information is to offer data, as well as any advice based on that data.
 Doing so enables you to position your brand as a leader in your respective niche.

 That being said, data can often be hard to digest.
 To make it more appealing and easily digestible for your audience, present your data in the form of infographics.
 Turning statistics and other forms of numerical data into infographics can transform boring content into fun, engaging pieces that your audience will surely sign up for.

-Another way to educate your audience is through ebooks.
-As lead magnets, ebooks are most effective when they offer knowledge that is not readily available online or goes into much deeper depth than the competition.
+Another way to educate your audience is through ebooks or “mega” blog posts.
+As lead magnets, these types are most effective when they offer knowledge that is not readily available online or goes into much deeper depth than the competition.
 For example, an inventory management software brand can offer an ebook that goes into detail about the best practices when it comes to managing inventory.
 A local hard money lender in St. Louis put together a mega guide that educates real estate investors on how this type of lending can help them meet their goals.

 Lead magnets can help you build your brand.

 While lead magnets are definitely tools that you can use to grow your email list and increase your conversion rates, they can do so much more for your brand.
 By offering the informative, timely, and valuable content to your audience, you can: